-The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5, 6, 7 and 8.

-- To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2019. - To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers as disclosed in the Proxy Statement. - To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under the Plan from 3,250,000 to 4,250,000.

-- To approve a Third Amended and Restated Certificate of Incorporation ("Restated Certificate"), to provide for the election of a classified board of directors and grant to our board of directors the exclusive authority to fill vacancies on our board of directors. - To approve the Restated Certificate to permit stockholder action only at a duly called annual or special meeting and to prohibit stockholder action by written consent or electronic transmission. - 7.
-To approve the Restated Certificate to require that special meetings of stockholders be called (i) by the board of directors pursuant to a resolution approved by a majority of the board of directors, (ii) by the chairman of the board of directors, (iii) by the chief executive officer or (iv) by the president (in the absence of a chief executive officer). - To approve the Restated Certificate to prohibit director removal without cause and to allow removal with cause and to allow removal with cause only by the vote of the holders of at least two-thirds (66-2/3%) of all then-outstanding shares of common stock of the Company.

-NOTE: To consider and act upon such other business as may properly come before the meeting or any adjournment or postponements thereof.
+Voting items Board of Directors recommends you vote the following: 1.
+Election of Directors Nominees Dr. Alan Colman 02 Dr. Martin Faulkes 03 Dr. Edward Futcher 04 Guy Innes 05 Cameron Reynolds Dr. Philip Bames The Board of Directors recommends you vote FOR proposals 2,3,4,5,6,7 and 8.
+2. To ratify the selection of Sadier, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2020.
+3. To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers as disclosed in the Proxy Statement.
+4. To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under the Plan from 4,250,000 to 5,500,000.
+To approve a Third Amended and Restated Certificate of Incorporation ('Restated Certificate'), to provide for the election of a classified board of directors and grant to our board of directors the exclusive authority to fill vacancies on our board of directors.
+To approve the Restated Certificate to permit stockholder action only at a duly called annual or special meeting and to prohibit stockholder action by written consent or electronic transmission.
+To approve the Restated Certificate to require that special meetings of stockholders be called (i) by the board of directors pursuant to a resolution approved by a majority of the board of directors, (ii) by the chairman of the board of directors, (iii) by the chief executive officer or (iv) by the prevident (in the absence of a chief executive officer).
+8. To approve the Restated Certificate to prohibit director removal without cause and to allow removal with cause only by the vote of the holders of at least two-thirds(68-2/3%) of all then-outstanding shares of common stock of the Company. .
+To consider and act upon such other business as may properly come before the meeting or any adjournment or onements thereof.